Riimu/Kit-ClassLoader/README.md

 For working examples, see the files in the examples directory.

+## Caching ##

+Class locations in projects don't generally move around that much.
+However, every time a class is loaded with the autoloader, it has to look for that class in all possible locations provided to the autoloader.
+Thus, faster class loading can simply be achieved by caching the file locations for each class.

+The library provides a simple mechanism to cache the file locations using the provided `FileCachedLoader` class.
+The constructor for that class takes path to the cache file as an argument and stores the class locations in that file.

 ## Credits ##

 This library is copyright 2013 - 2014 to Riikka Kalliomäki